macro187/CsvDemo/readme.md

         -   Records consisting of a variety of street names, to demonstrate sorting

-    []  C# class library implementing required functionality in terms of lines/chars/strings

-    []  C# unit test project for class library

-        Hard-coded test CSV data as per above

-        Hard-coded correct REQ-04 output to check against

-        Hard-coded correct REQ-05 output to check against

-        Test method that pipes test CVS data to library and checks for correct output text data
+    []  Produce a hand-written REQ-04 output file correct for the example CSV

+    []  Produce a hand-written REQ-05 output file correct for the example CSV

-    []  Thin C# console program wrapper that pipes CSV data from an input file to the library, and then pipes output from the library to two text files
+    []  C# console program that reads and parses all lines from the test CSV file, maintains necessary counts/tallies as it goes, and then produces the required report files

+    []  C# unit test project that invokes the above console program and verifies the resulting report files against the hand-written solutions